ZeDoCaixao/activate/README.md

 Use ACTiVATED crack on Steam game

 This script should be used only for fair purposes like making your own backup copies of games you own on your account.
+It not supposed to be used for piracy.

 ## Install